NikolaiRadke/Noko_2/write_eeprom/README.md

-# Setting up a serial connection and writing to EEPROMs
+# Setting up a serial connection and writing to EEPROM

 Open the NOKO writer sketch **NOKO_EEPROM.ino** in the Arduino IDE and start it.
 You can see the progress on your console.